-- The Elmhurst College Philosophy Department aims to introduce students to great thinkers and important ideas as they developed over the course of human history.
+- The Elmhurst University Philosophy Department aims to introduce students to great thinkers and important ideas as they developed over the course of human history.
 We intend students to understand some of the theories and concepts that organize and explain human experience.

 - We teach students to work with abstract ideas and to think critically.
 As such we help students learn the principles of logic, careful expression, and clarity.

 - We train our students to be able to carefully and persuasively articulate ideas and argument, both in writing and in oral presentation.
 These skills are important in any career.

 - We inspire our students to engage in practical ethical issues as well as in the great philosophical questions.
 We aim to help our students grapple with today’s most pressing ethical issues.

 Students majoring and minoring in philosophy gain a broad-based understanding of the field through courses in reasoning and ancient, modern, and contemporary philosophy along with multiple electives within the major.
 Contrasting theories of knowledge and ethics lead to wide-ranging discussions and challenge students to examine their own assumptions.